EducloudHQ/learning_terraform/content/project2/testing_application.md

 After successfully deploying the infrastructure, it's only right we test to make sure everything works as expected.

-Firstly, let's check if the EventBridge rule was created successfully.
+Firstly, let's check if the EventBridge rule and s3 buckets were created successfully.

 Sign-in to the aws console,search and open EventBridge from the search bar.